Motivational Autism Speakers and Presenters

-We blondes want to speak; this goes without saying.
+We blondes can speak; this goes without saying.
 Ha!
-What you may not know is that there is a need for our blonde-speak in your industry.
+What you may not know is that there is a need for our motivational blonde-speak.
 Here’s why: we are first and foremost moms.
 A mother’s perspective is invaluable, and 1 in 54 of us have insight into a world few will truly understand.
 No doctor, teacher, therapist, nor father (no matter how amazing) walks in our autism mom heels (you’re welcome, dads).
 As pristine as they may appear, our stilettos have been around the block a few times.
 The balancing act is a b****, but we are still standing.
 Why?
 Because we are friends and have one another to lean on, not to mention drink and shop with- but who said therapy was cheap?

 Our children’s ages speak to the years of hell, oops we mean challenges we helped them tackle and number of milestones we cheered them through.
 It isn’t lost on us that our special needs children face similar fates even as they sit (in protest, we believe) in two very different places on the spectrum.

 These facts alone, albeit sucky, make us experts.
 If you don’t believe us, listen to just one episode of our autism podcast, or peek at a sampling of our other activities on our media page.
 If nothing else, we can, as we do every time we sit down to record our show, relate.
-Some may even say we entertain.
+Some may even say we entertain and inspire.
 We call that the ultimate compliment.